 Examples of FaaS:

 - AWS Lambda: the service allows accessing software code without server setting and management.
-Developers need only to upload the code, and the solution will automatically connect the app to servers, language runtimes, OSs, and highlight the functional code fragments.
+Developers need only to upload the code, and the solution will automatically connect the app to servers, language runtimes, OS, and highlight the functional code fragments.
 From that point, developers only choose features for editing.

 - Azure Functions: the platform uses trigger mechanisms to highlight functions.
 Developers can set events that will lead to changes in code — for instance, a particular user input (interaction with an app or provided data) can turn on a function (like showing a pop-up or opening a page).
 Developers set up these triggers and responses without building the software infrastructure.